Achondroplasia is a disorder of bone growth that causes the most common type of dwarfism.

 If there is a family history of achondroplasia and you plan to have children, you may find it helpful to speak to your health care provider.

-Genetic counseling may be helpful for prospective parents when 1 or both have achondroplasia.
+Genetic counseling may be helpful for prospective parents when one or both have achondroplasia.
 However, because achondroplasia most often develops spontaneously, prevention is not always possible.

 Hoover-Fong JE, Horton WA, Hecht JT.
 Disorders involving transmembrane receptors.
-In: Kliegman RM, Stanton BF, St. Geme JW III, Schor NF, eds.
+In: Kliegman RM, St Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
-20th ed.
-Philadelphia, PA: Elsevier; 2016:chap 696.
+21st ed.
+Philadelphia, PA: Elsevier; 2020:chap 716.

-Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.